Europe’s Christmas Markets…a Dream Come True

-Another way is to visit one city and see the Markets as well as many other holiday sights.
+Another way is to visit one city and see their Markets as well as many other holiday sights.

-From the first of December, Vienna is decorated with glittering lights, wonderful smells of mulled wine and music everywhere.
+From the open to close, Vienna is decorated with glittering lights, wonderful smells of mulled wine and music everywhere.
 The city sets up the stalls for the Market along the river.
-There are booths of food, drink, hand-made ornaments, candles and lots of wonderful things.
+There are booths of food, drink, hand-made ornaments, candles and lots of other wonderful things.
 Just perfect for an evening stroll.

 The Lipizzaner Stallions were a MUST see for me.
-Even though they are not performing during this time, they did have practice sessions in the arena.
-It was magical to watch these beautiful white stallions proudly performing.
-The gallery seating is extremely uncomfortable on small wooden chairs, but I was so enthralled, I hardly noticed that 2 hours had passed, until I tried to stand up.
+Even though they were not performing during this time, they did have practice sessions in the arena.
+It was magical to watch these beautiful white stallions proudly prancing.
+The gallery seating is extremely uncomfortable on small wooden chairs, but I was so enthralled I hardly noticed that 2 hours had passed, until I tried to stand up.

 Another MUST do at this time is a Mozart concert with the Viennese waltzing.
 We got tickets to a small theater (hard seats again!!).
-It was very cold as these old theaters don’t have central heating.
-But that is part of the charm.
+These old theaters are very cold, because they don’t have central heating.
+But, believe it or not, that is part of the charm.
 AHHH!!
 I was in heaven.
 We wanted to see the Vienna Boys Choir, but alas, they were on vacation during December.
 Well, it is hard to have everything.

 The last thing we had time for was the Schonbrunn Palace.
 The rich of today know nothing about luxury!!
 We didn’t have time to tour the Habsburg Palace but we heard their history everywhere we went.
 Fascinating story!!!